Student Employment Handbook

 For more information about Veterans Affairs at Norwich please visit www.norwich.edu/va

-Students obtaining degrees online are considered for a variety of scholarship awards based on their admission application through the College of Graduate and Continuing Studies.
-Please click here for more detailed information regarding scholarships available for online Degree Completion and Graduate students.
+Students obtaining degrees in our online degree programs are considered for a variety of scholarship awards based on their admission application through the College of Graduate and Continuing Studies.
+Please click here for more detailed information regarding scholarships available for online Degree Completion and Graduate Studies.

 Excluding scholarships, awards or any other financial aid, the cost to attend Norwich University as a traditional on campus student in 2020-2021 is $58,354.
 A full breakdown can be seen below.